 “ Psychopaths in masks decide to randomly torment an estranged couple who are in an isolated country home.

 What's so scary about this is the clausterophobic atmosphere, but also the idea that this could actually happen. ” - votesmall

-When a preteen girl is possessed by a mysterious entity, her mother seeks the help of two priests to save her daughter.
+When a teenage girl is possessed by a mysterious entity, her mother seeks the help of two priests to save her daughter.
 (122 mins.)